Food & Nutrition

 Hopefully this super-easy recipe has fuelled your appetite for some autumn baking.
 Regardless of our fertility goals, this ultra-hygge teatime loaf is one of our favourites.
 Delicious banana bread that’s packed full of fibre – what’s not to love?
 Give it a try and tag us in your creations on Insta.

-About Fertility Dietitian & Nutritionis, Stefanie
+About Fertility Dietitian & Nutritionist, Stefanie

 Stefanie Valakas, is an Australian-based Accredited Practising Dietitian, Nutritionist & Director of The Dietologist, a private practice focused on nourishing growing families from conception.